ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * REQ26: Specify policies at the KDC to handle ids that are not included in 'get_creds': see {{query}}.

-* REQ27: Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: TBD.
+* REQ27: Specify the format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label: see {{sec-key-renewal-request}}.

 * REQ28: Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{as-response}} and {{content_formats}}.